FILM 5 Application Form 2016 – Word doc

 AFCOOP Office, 5663 Cornwallis Street, Suite 101

-- To assist with the creation of up to four high-quality short films that will perform at the national level, and which can be used by the filmmakers to advertise their abilities.
+- To assist with the creation of high-quality short films that can further the filmmaking careers of the participants.

-- To provide aspiring technical crew with classroom and on-set training.
+- To provide aspiring technical crew with classroom and on-set training and mentorship.

 Relationship with AFCOOP

-All FILM 5 productions are made under the supervision of the Atlantic Filmmakers Cooperative and the FILM 5 Core Support Team consisting of the Supervising Producer, Producer Mentor, Writer Mentor, Director Mentor, and Post-production Supervisor.
-All productions will be produced in accordance with the approved shooting script and locked budget.
+All FILM 5 productions are made under the supervision of the Atlantic Filmmakers Cooperative and the FILM 5 Core support team.
+Productions are produced in accordance with the approved shooting script and locked budget.
+Creative control and ownership of the projects remain with the filmmakers at all times during the program.

 - Teams must consist of a Director, Writer and Producer.
 A Director or Producer may also be the Writer.
 A Director cannot be the Producer.

-- All Team members must have completed basic film training.
-The training may have been completed through a post-secondary institution, a filmmaking cooperative, artist-run centre or on the job.
+- All Team members must have completed some basic film training.
+The training may have been completed through a post-secondary institution, a filmmaking cooperative, artist-run centre, on the job, or can be self-taught.

 - Full time students (undergraduate or graduate level) are not eligible to apply.